awusmani/Willhelm-International/README.md

 Download and Run XAMPP(make sure it is NOT the VM version) from: <br />
 https://www.apachefriends.org/index.html

--Locate the XAMPP folder and find htdocs folder <br />
+1. Locate the XAMPP folder and find htdocs folder <br />
--In htdocs folder place the Challenge folder downloaded from this repository <br />
+2. In htdocs folder place the Challenge folder downloaded from this repository <br />
--Run XAMPP and start the Apache Web Server and MySQL Database <br />
+3. Run XAMPP and start the Apache Web Server and MySQL Database <br />
--Open command prompt/Terminal and change directory to XAMPP/xamppfiles/bin/ <br />
+4. Open command prompt/Terminal and change directory to XAMPP/xamppfiles/bin/ <br />
--Execute mysql by using the following command:
+5. Execute mysql by using the following command:

 `mysql -p -u root`

-Enter the following commands in order:
+6. Enter the following commands in order:

 -Replace user and password with any user and password you would like to login to the database with